Nevada vs. New Mexico State NCAA Football Odds, Plays and Insights | October 9, 2021

 New Mexico State Stats and Trends

-- New Mexico State has played six games, with four wins against the spread.
+- New Mexico State has four wins against the spread in six games this season.

-- New Mexico State has eclipsed the over/under in 50% of its opportunities this season (three times in six games with a set point total).
+- New Mexico State's games this season have gone over the total in three out of six opportunities (50%).

-- This year the Aggies put up just 1.8 fewer points per game (22.2) than the Wolf Pack give up (24).
+- This year the Aggies average just 1.8 fewer points per game (22.2) than the Wolf Pack surrender (24).

-- New Mexico State is 3-0 against the spread and 1-2 overall in games when it puts up more than 24 points.
+- When New Mexico State scores more than 24 points, it is 3-0 against the spread and 1-2 overall.

-- New Mexico State is 3-1 against the spread and 1-3 overall when the team amasses over 355.3 yards.
+- New Mexico State is 3-1 against the spread and 1-3 overall when the team piles up more than 355.3 yards.

-- The Aggies have turned the ball over 10 times this season, four more turnovers than the Wolf Pack have forced (6).
+- This season the Aggies have turned the ball over 10 times, four more than the Wolf Pack's takeaways (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.